jacobomk/React-Tic-Tac-Toe/README.md

 ◾ Press any empty square to start the game, the player 'X' always starts.<br>
 ◾ Press the "Game Reset" button to clear the board.<br>
 ◾ For each move, the screen reloads to render the board. <br>
-◾ thanks for playing this game.<br>
+◾ Thanks for playing this game.<br>
 <br>
     Have fun!